What are the best computers for seniors? Let’s face it: Technology has been evolving nearly faster than we can keep up.

 - Easy-moving and accurate touchpad.

-Telikin was among the pioneer simple computers for seniors.
+Telikin was among the pioneer simple laptop for seniors.

 And it still retains the simplicity that has made it so dear to senior citizens over the years.